imwill/imwill/README.md

 - 👋 Hey, I’m known on the internet as @imwill
-- 🚐 I'm a Digital Nomad
+- 🚐 Digital Nomad
-- 💻 I'm a Hacker
+- 💻 Hacker
-- 🎧 I'm a DJay
+- 🎧 DJay

 <!---
 imwill/imwill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.